11 ITSM best practices to boost efficiency in 2025

 Faster, more consistent service delivery

-The IT department at OfficeMax was challenged by a lack of transparency across IT teams, an inefficient ITSM system, and unhappy users.
-They wanted an ITIL-aligned system with self-service options, a robust knowledge base for agents, and the ability to deliver consistent service across locations.
-By deploying Freshservice, IT has increased SLA adherence for IT service delivery by 97.1% and increased first call resolution to 88.7%.
+The IT department at OfficeMax faced challenges due to a lack of transparency across IT teams, an inefficient ITSM system, and unhappy users.
+They wanted an ITIL-aligned service management system with self-service options, a robust knowledge base for agents, and consistent delivery across locations.
+After deploying Freshservice, the IT team improved SLA adherence for IT service delivery by 97.1% and increased first call resolution rates to 88.7%.

 “Freshservice delivers a faster IT service with greater insights, which creates opportunities for continuous innovation,” says Joseph Orquejo, e-business and IT service delivery manager at OfficeMax Australia.